 - Pumpernickel = 2 slices has 4.2 grams

-High Fiber Dried Fruits
+🍒High Fiber Dried Fruits

 Dried fruit is high in fiber, and is a great way to meet your daily fiber needs.
 Throw a handful of raisins or goji berries into a bowl of porridge, and you're well on the way!
+If you want to learn how to dry your own fruits, have a look at my extensive collection of dehydrator recipes.

 - Figs = 1 cup has 16 grams